Differential/meteor-billing/index.markdown

 * `getUpcomingInvoice`: Gets the next invoice for current user.

 ## Stripe Configuration
-The package provides a basic handler for a few events:
+The package provides a basic handler for a few events

 * `charge.failed`: Cancels the associated user's subscription.
 * `customer.subscription.deleted`: Deletes the subscriptionId and planId from the associated user's `billing` object.